 Ways I earn:

-- Client contracts- ($160 to $480 per month) I charge per article.
-Dependent on the topic and amount of articles, I can make enough to cover my family’s groceries.
+- Client contracts- ($800 to $1500 per month) I charge on an hourly rate.
+Depending on the topic and amount of articles, I can make enough to cover my family’s groceries.
 Contracts include ghostwriting for companies and their blogs.
-Nevertheless, I stay extremely busy and usually crank around 3K words a week, not including my blog.
+Nevertheless, I stay extremely busy and usually crank out a minimum of 3K words a week, not including my blog.

 - Sponsored blog posts– ($210- $600 a month.
 Value does not include free products) A sponsored post is when a company will pay a blogger to write a post featuring their product.
 I typically work through a third party to obtain sponsored posts; however, some bloggers have success pitching companies directly.
 If you’d like further information on my sponsored post networks, please contact me directly.